xiaonilee/xiaonilee.github.io/content/post/RInAction.md

   - The many methods available for importing data from both keyboard and external sources.

 Attach is the [Script](chapter2.R) of chapter2.

+## Chapter3.
+Getting Started with Graphs

+- This chapter covers

+  - Creating and saving graphs

+  - Customizing symbols, lines, colors, and axes

+  - Annotating with text and titles#   Controlling a graph’s dimensions

+  - Combining multiple graphs into one

+Attach is the [Script](chapter3.R) of chapter3.